-Rob Satriano PT, DPT, CMTPT, MLDT holds a Doctorate in Physical Therapy from University of MD School of Medicine and Master’s in Teaching from The University of Notre Dame of MD.
-Upon earning his DPT, Dr. Satriano pursued extensive training in Myofascial Release, Functional Movement, Rehabilitative Pilates and Craniosacral therapy.
+Rob Satriano PT, DPT, CMTPT, MLDT, CFFT holds a Doctorate in Physical Therapy from University of MD School of Medicine and Master’s in Teaching from The University of Notre Dame of MD.
+Upon earning his DPT, Dr. Satriano pursued extensive training in Myofascial Release, Functional Movement, Rehabilitative Pilates, and Craniosacral therapy.

 Dr. Satriano is an International Physical Therapist with Phoenix Rising for Haiti and teaches Manual Therapy techniques and methodology of sustainable healthcare to Haitian Therapists.
 He has worked backstage with performing artists at the Kennedy Center in Washington, DC. and as a guest lecturer at University of MD School of Medicine.